thieu1995/mealpy/README.md

     * Analyse the stability of algorithms.
     * Analyse the robustness of algorithms.

 * And please giving me some credit if you are using this library.
-Lots of people just use it without reference.
+Lots of people just use it without reference, and if you want to cite my paper, take a look at some of my first-author paper here: [link](https://gist.github.com/thieu1995/2dcebc754bf0038d0c12b26ec9d591aa)

 ```code
 @software{thieu_nguyen_2020_3711949,